-t has been a strong quarter led by Italy and France.
+It has been a tearaway quarter led by Italy and France.
 Facing the same hunger for yield witnessed in the States, Italy surged 34% (in A\$ terms) with the major European markets typically appreciating by 15%.
 Irrepressible Wall Street wasn't far behind, achieving 12%, and while Japan offered a strong start to the year, it fizzled out and was left virtually unchanged.
 This led to a weighted increase in world markets (MSCI) of 12.3%.
-With a return of 11% (pre-tax), we were pleased with the performance from the company's portfolio given the built in protection of our cash and continuing short position on Wall Street.
+With a return of 12.9%, we were pleased with the performance from the portfolio given the built in protection of our cash and continuing short position on Wall Street.